bdanzi/StatisticsTutorialATLASItalia17/README.md

 ### Create tunnel to your machine

+If you are using a remote session (lxplus) you need to redirect the output.
+If you are using a local computer (your pc) just do:

+    jupyter notebook

+In case you are using a remote session continue to read.
 We are not using X-redirection, but Jupyter notebook and ssh tunnel.
 Just copy and paste these commands:

     ./notebook.sh 7695